aeternity/protocol/channels/ON-CHAIN.md

 - `channel_id`: channel id as recorded on-chain
 - `from_id`: participant of the channel that posts the closing transaction
-- `payload`: empty or a transaction proving that the proof of inclusion is part of the channel
+- `payload`: empty or an authenticated off-chain state proving that the proof of inclusion is part of the channel
 - `poi`: proof of inclusion
 - `ttl`: blockheight target until which this transaction can be included
 - `fee`: transaction fee